fable-compiler/Fable/docs/compiling.md

 There are some options exclusive to `fableconfig.json`.

 * **scripts**: Commands that should be executed during specific phases of compilation.
-  Currently only `prebuild` and `postbuild` are accepted.
-For example, if you want to run tests defined in the npm `package.json` file you can write.
+  Currently `prebuild`, `postbuild` and `onwatch` are accepted.
+For example, if you want to run tests defined in the npm `package.json` file after the build you can write.

 ```json
 {